backstage/backstage/docs/plugins/internationalization.md

 Think about the semantic placement of content rather than the text content itself.
 Group related translations under a common prefix, and use nesting to represent relationships between different parts of your application.
 It's good to start grouping under extensions, page sections, or visual scopes and experiences.

-The translations should avoid where possible having their text content in the keys, as this can lead to ambiguity and confusion when the translation changes.
+Translations should avoid using their own text content as key where possible, as this can lead to confusion if the translation changes.
+Instead prefer to use keys that describe the location or usage of the text.

 #### Key reuse

-Discourage key reuse to prevent ambiguity and maintain a clear separation of concerns.
+Reusing the same key in multiple places is discouraged.
+This helps prevent ambiguity, and instead keeps the usage of each key as clear as possible.
 Consider creating duplicate keys that are grouped under a semantic section instead.

 #### Flat keys